jcgillespie/awaitWisdom/Input/Posts/reboot.md

 After several half-hearted attempts to reboot, I've finally found the drive and the time to start building something new.
 I'm a slow learner, as I'm still using the blog as an opportunity to learn new things in addition to writing, but at least I'm learning, right?

-I'm also taking this opportunity to fight my own inclination and practice what I preach by launching an imperfect, in progress blog.
+I'm also using this chance to fight my own inclinations and instead practice what I preach by launching an imperfect, in progress blog.
 Rather than wait (probably forever) until I have a perfect site, I'll launch the bare minimum and iterate.
 This post is the [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product).
 The style is still ugly and there is functionality missing, but if you're reading this then I've done enough to launch.

-I think imperfect and improving is better than the dead blog this replaced.
+I think imperfect and improving is better than the dead blog it replaces.
 Check back for progress!